Nodal-Robotics/nodal-workspace/docs/safety/hazard-management/risk-acceptance.md

 ## Purpose

-This document defines how **risk acceptance decisions** are made, justified, documented, and approved within the Axion Robotics / NODAL safety framework.
+This document defines how **risk acceptance decisions** are made, justified, documented, and approved within the  NODAL safety framework.

 Risk acceptance is a **controlled engineering decision**, not an informal acknowledgement.
 Any accepted risk must be: